XAI-toolkit/forecaster-toolbox/README.md

 You will get a JSON response containing TD forecasts of a sample application (Apache Kafka) for an horizon of 5 versions ahead, using the Ridge regressor model.

-**TODO: More details will be added soon regarding Forecaster Toolbox API usage and its parameters**
+**TODO: More details will be added soon regarding Forecasting Toolbox API usage and its parameters**